 Day 14: Yangon Departure –A very early rise to transfer to the airport for your departure flight.
 Suggestion: Request for a picnic breakfast from the hotel the night before.

-Land cost will be charged in USD Per Person and it covers the services mentioned below, for price please Ask Us Now, and please mention the standard of hotel which you want to use.
+it covers the services mentioned below, for details please Ask Us Now, and please note 3* standard of hotels and included.

 • Hotels in double sharing in listed Hotels in Myanmar & Bhutan

 • Breakfast in Myanmar and full meals in Bhutan